scrapinghub/web-poet/docs/page-objects/layouts.rst

-However, whether you continue to work as if everything uses the same webpage layout, or you split your page object class into 2 page object classes, each targetting one of the webpage layouts you have found, it is entirely up to you.
+However, whether you continue to work as if everything uses the same webpage layout, or you split your page object class into 2 page object classes, each targeting one of the webpage layouts you have found, it is entirely up to you.

-Ask yourself: Is supporting all webpage layout differences making your page object class implementation only a few lines of code longer, or is it making it an unmaintainable bowl of spagetti code?
+Ask yourself: Is supporting all webpage layout differences making your page object class implementation only a few lines of code longer, or is it making it an unmaintainable bowl of spaghetti code?

 Mapping webpage layouts